BlueEyedMachine/MikeHunt587/README.md

 - 👋 Hi, I’m @MikeHunt587
-- 👀 I’m interested in Making a Website
+- 👀 I’m interested in Making Mr. Klaiber Happy
-- 🌱 I’m currently learning Lisp
+- 🌱 I’m currently learning The Craft Of Klaiber
-- 💞️ I’m looking to collaborate on Website Design
+- 💞️ I’m looking to collaborate on Making the Klu Klux Klaiber
 - 📫 How to reach me 800-888-8888 Dont wait call 8

 <!---